 Here’s a common scenario that happens during a presidential campaign: You read a short story about the life of a political candidate and then you share it.

 Sharing isn’t the problem.
 The problem is you claim he’s the best candidate, though you don’t know other candidates’ stories.
 Is that story true?
 How sure are you?
-It could be a propaganda.

 - Someone misinterpreted an article about tips to earn more money.